-4. Issuer's Right to Call
+Issuer's Right to Call.

-The Issuer has the right to call any of the outstanding Notes at any time upon three (3) months' prior written notice by payment of the principal amount of the Notes together with accrued interest plus a premium equal to one and one-half percent (1.5%) of the principal sum of the Note.
-An early redemption penalty will not be imposed on any Notes called.
+The Issuer has the right to call an issued and outstanding Certificate at any time upon three (3) months' prior written notice by payment of the principal amount of the Certificate together with accrued interest plus a premium equal to one and one-half percent (1.5%) of the principal sum of the Certificate.
+An early redemption penalty will not be imposed on any Certificates called.

-5. Limited Transferability
+6. Limited Transferability.

-The Notes are transferable only (i) to other Eligible Investors, (ii) upon written notice to the Issuer, and (iii) as permitted under the Securities Act of 1933, as amended, and the applicable state securities laws, pursuant to registration or exemption therefrom.
+The Certificates are transferable only (i) to other Eligible Investors, (ii) upon written notice to the Issuer, and (iii) as permitted under the Securities Act of 1933, as amended, and the applicable state securities laws, pursuant to registration or exemption therefrom.

-Flexible Investment Notes (not offered to residents of certain states)
+Flexible Investment Certificates (not offered to residents of certain states)

-Interest is computed from the date of issue and is paid either semi-annually or at maturity depending on the form of Note selected by the noteholder (see "Accrual and Payment of Interest" on page 31).
-If economic conditions in the market should warrant, the interest rate offered on Flexible Investment Notes may be increased or decreased from time to time and the new rate disclosed in advance to noteholders by the Issuer through periodic balance and interest reports.
-Principal and interest are payable at any time within fifteen (15) days of written demand from the noteholder.
+Interest is computed from the date of issue and is paid either semiannually or at maturity depending on the investor's election (see "Accrual and Payment of Interest" on page 29).
+If economic conditions in the market should warrant, the interest rate offered on Flexible Investment Certificates may be increased or decreased from time to time and the new rate disclosed in advance to investors by the Issuer through periodic balance and interest reports.
+Principal and interest are payable at any time within fifteen (15) days of written demand from the investor.

-Except as otherwise noted in this paragraph, the Issuer has the right to repay the principal in five (5) equal annual installments beginning fifteen (15) days after demand with respect to a Flexible Investment Note.
-In such cases, interest is payable annually at the then-current rate that the Issuer pays on its Flexible Investment Notes.
-The Issuer has waived its right to repay the principal on an installment basis with respect to Flexible Investment Notes issued to residents of certain states (as described more fully in "State Specific Information" beginning on page v).
-Although the Issuer has historically repaid promptly on demand the full amount of the principal on all outstanding investment obligations, no assurance can be given that the Issuer will be willing or able to make repayments without invoking these rights in the future.
+Except as otherwise noted in this paragraph, the Issuer has the right to repay the principal in five (5) equal annual installments beginning fifteen (15) days after demand with respect to a Flexible Investment Certificate.
+In such cases, interest is payable annually at the then-current rate that the Issuer pays on its Flexible Investment Certificates.
+The Issuer has waived its right to repay the principal on an installment basis with respect to Flexible Investment Certificates issued to residents of certain states (as described more fully in "State Specific Information" beginning on page v).
+Although the Issuer has historically repaid promptly on demand the full amount of the principal on all outstanding Investment Obligations, no assurance can be given that the Issuer will be willing or able to make repayments without invoking these rights in the future.

-Term Notes
+Term Certificates

-1. Fixed Interest
+1. Fixed Interest and Principal.

-All Term Notes accrue interest daily from the date of issue, and interest is paid semi-annually or at maturity depending on the form of Note selected by the noteholder (see "Accrual and Payment of Interest" on page 31).
-Each Term Note bears the interest stated in the Note for the full term of the Note.
-Any changes in interest rates by the Board affect only new Term Notes issued after the change in rate.
+Term Certificates accrue interest daily from the date of issue, and interest is paid semiannually or at maturity (see "Accrual and Payment of Interest" on page 29).
+Each Term Certificate bears the applicable rate of interest at the time of issuance for the full term of the Certificate.
+Any changes in interest rates by the Board affect only new Term Certificates issued after the change in rate.